Shyam1089/demo-books-api/README.md

 ```sh
 $ docker run -d -p 8080:8080 demo-api
 ```
-The app will be running locally on port 8080, and then the enpoints can be accessed then.
+The app will be running locally on port 8080, and then the enpoints can be accessed then

 ### Run Unit Test and Find Code Coverage